 Instructional design (ID) is a systematic and iterative approach to creating learning experiences.
 The particular focus of instructional design is on learners and the skills, knowledge, and abilities they should gain as the result of participating in instruction.
-Learning is change.
-This change is also largely invisible.
-Instructors must devise methods for collecting evidence to determine how well students have learned, or the extent to which students have been changed by instruction.
+Learning involves change.
 These desired changes are described as learning objectives.
 A learning objective should be clear, observable, and measurable.

 Learning taxonomies are classification systems that describe different types of learning.
 The taxonomies employ observable and measurable verbs that instructors can use to write or refine learning objectives.
 For more information about learning taxonomies and writing good objectives, review the following resources:

-The complexity of life in a pandemic has underscored the importance of maintaining communication with students and, when appropriate, developing flexible approaches to course policies and assignments.
+The complexity of life during the COVID-19 pandemic has underscored the importance of maintaining communication with students and, when appropriate, developing flexible approaches to course policies and assignments.
 The following are ways that some faculty have responded to complexity with flexibility.
-Consult with colleagues and with your department chair if you have questions about implementing any of the following:
+Consider meeting with CTL consultants, colleagues, and with your department chair if you have questions about implementing any of the following suggestions: